Arrange a callback

 Your solicitor will also help you to write a statement of what happened and how you’ve been affected.
 This could include details of any days off work or family events missed because of your injuries.

 If you’ve been injured in a factory whether as a worker or visitor, you’ll need to abide by the 3-year time limit for compensation claims.
-This will start from either of the following:
+This will generally start from either of the following:

 • The date that the factory accident happened; or